michael-harrison/d2l-valence/README.md

 ##### :INVALID_TIMESTAMP
-This response code identifies that there is enough of a difference between your local server time and the D2L Server time.
+This response code identifies that there is enough of a difference between your local server time and the D2L Server time to be a problem.
 For developers this is hard to have changed so we provided a mechanism where by the failure can be rectified at the application level.
 In the design of the gem there is detection of time skew between the client and server.
 This is compensated for automatically.
 Should your request get this failure then all you need do is execute your request a second time and the gem will take the skew into consideration when creating the necessary authentication tokens.
 Following is an example of handling the response:

 ```ruby
 request = D2L::Valence::Request.new(